-In Japan, a non-profit organization, the Human-Centered Design Organization (HCD-Net), was established in 2004 [2].
+In Japan, a non-profit organization, the Human-Centered Design Organization (HCD-Net), was established in 2004 [3].
 HCD-Net aims to assemble knowledge on HCD and to promote methods and skills regarding HCD.
-Due to their long-term efforts, the concept of HCD has been widely adopted among experienced engineers, especially in Information Technology (IT) and design industries.
+With their long-term efforts, the concept of HCD has been widely adopted among experienced engineers, especially in the information technology and design industries.
 However, it is still not popular among consumers.
-Surprisingly, and unfortunately, even students who study engineering and industrial design are not so familiar with the HCD concepts [3].
-Therefore, entry-level educational materials are needed for training newcomers to perform in accordance with HCD processes.
+Surprisingly, even students learning engineering and industrial design are not familiar with the HCD concepts [4].
+Therefore, entry-level educational materials are needed for training newcomers to perform HCD processes appropriately.

 Although there are many training services, educational materials, books, and seminars for the higher-level training on HCD activities, unfortunately, we have few items that can be used as the educational material for introducing basic knowledge of HCD.
-Hence, entry-level educational materials on HCD are needed.

-Several Working Groups (WGs) were established in HCD-Net to fill the gap between entry-level and high-level education due mainly to the lack of educational materials.
+Several Working Groups (WGs) were established in HCD-Net to fill the gap between entry-level and high-level education due to the lack of educational materials.
 The members of these WGs have been actively working to achieve their goals.
 "The fostering teachers WG" was established in June 2016, and it meets monthly for face-to-face discussions.
-In addition to the meetings, several events have been held by the WG and the work has been actively progressing [4]-[7].
+In addition to the meetings, several events have been held by the WG, and the work has been actively progressing [1], [5]-[8].

 The rest of the paper is structured as follows.
-In Section 2, we present the basic idea of the HCD process.
-In Section 3, literature reviews are described.
-In Section 4, the WG's strategies are illustrated.
-Then, in Section 5, we discuss how the HCD process worked in the WG's activities and the value of the educational materials delivered as their work.
-Finally, we conclude in Section 6.
+In Section II, we present the basic idea of the HCD process.
+In Section III, literature reviews are described.
+In Section IV, the WG's strategies are illustrated.
+Then, in Section V, we discuss how the HCD process worked in the WG's activities and the value of the educational materials delivered as their work.
+In Section VI, the evaluation of the educational materials that the WG provided is explained.
+Finally, conclusions, future work, and the acknowledgment close the article.